cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 message TrialStartRequest {
   TrialConfig config = 1;
   string user_id = 2;
+  string trial_id_requested = 3;
 }
 ```

 -   config: The trial config data.
 This data can be used by the pre-trial hooks to determine the config for the rest of the componenents.
 -   user_id: The ID of the user that is starting the trial.
+-   trial_id_requested: The trial identifier requested for the new trial.
+It must be unique.
+If not empty, the Orchestrator will try to use this trial_id, otherwise, a UUID will be created.

 ### TrialStartReply